Sikorsky H-19 Chickasaw: Operational history

-The U.S. Air Force ordered 50 H-19A's for rescue duties in 1951.
+The U.S. Air Force (USAF) ordered 50 H-19A's for rescue duties in 1951.
 These aircraft were the primary rescue and medical evacuation helicopters for the USAF during the Korean War.
 The Air Force continued to use the H-19 through the 1960s, ultimately acquiring 270 of the H-19B model.

+A notable rescue involving a USAF H-19 occurred on 12 April 1953 when a North American F-86 Sabre flown by leading American flying ace Joseph C. McConnell was riddled with cannon fire from an enemy MiG-15 during a patrol over MiG Alley.
+McConnell was able to turn and shoot down the attacking MiG, but his F-86 was badly damaged and began losing engine power.
+Realizing he could not make it back to base, McConnell headed for the USAF rescue base at Cho-do, spotting an H-19 below him.
+H-19 pilots Joe Sullivan and Don Crabb, alerted that two damaged Sabres were headed towards them, saw McConnell's F-86 and changed course to parallel it.
+McConnell ejected over the Yellow Sea near the helicopter and was pulled from the water within two minutes by H-19 medic Arthur Gillespie; McConnell later told his sister "I barely got wet."
+Seeking favorable publicity for its ace pilots in Korea, the USAF circulated a rescue photo which was widely published in U.S. newspapers; however, Sullivan, Crabb, and Gillespie were flying a different H-19 without rescue markings that day.
+Historian Kenneth P. Werrell writes that the misleading, staged photo was likely a ruse to conceal the fact that the H-19 was not originally on an air rescue mission but was instead supporting special operations in the Cho-do area.

-On 1 September 1953, Sabena used the S-55 to inaugurate the first commercial helicopter service in Europe, with routes between Rotterdam and Maastricht in the Netherlands and Cologne and Bonn in Germany.
+On 1 September 1953, Sabena used the S-55 to inaugurate the first commercial helicopter service in Europe, with routes between Rotterdam and Maastricht in the Netherlands and Cologne and Bonn in West Germany.

-France made aggressive use of helicopters in Algeria, both as troop transports and gunships, Piasecki/Vertol H-21 and Sud-built Sikorski H-34 helicopters rapidly displaced fixed-wing aircraft for the transport of paras and quick-reaction commando teams.
-In Indochina, a small number of Hiller H-23s and Sikorsky H-19s were available for casualty evacuation.
-In 1956, the French Air Force experimented with arming the H-19, then being superseded in service by the more capable Piasecki H-21 and Sikorsky H-34 helicopters.
-The H-19 was originally fitted with a 20 mm cannon, two rocket launchers, two 12.7 mm machine guns, and a 7.5 mm light machine gun firing from the cabin windows, but this load proved far too heavy, and even lightly armed H-19 gunships fitted with flexible machine guns for self-defense proved underpowered.
+France made aggressive use of helicopters in Algeria, both as troop transports and gunships.
+Piasecki H-21 and Sud-built Sikorsky H-34 helicopters rapidly displaced fixed-wing aircraft for the transport of paras and quick-reaction commando teams.
+In Indochina, a small number of Hiller H-23s and H-19s were available for casualty evacuation.
+In 1956, the French Air Force experimented with arming the H-19, then being superseded in service by the more capable H-21 and H-34.
+The H-19 was originally fitted with a 20mm cannon, two rocket launchers, two 12.7mm machine guns, and a 7.5mm light machine gun firing from the cabin windows, but this load proved far too heavy, and even lightly armed H-19 gunships fitted with flexible machine guns for self-defense proved underpowered.